peer-open-source/xara-docs/source/user/manual/material/ndMaterial.rst

 General Materials
 *****************

-This command is used to construct an NDMaterial object which represents the stress-strain relationship at the gauss-point of a continuum element.
+This command is used to configure an NDMaterial which represents the stress-strain relationship at the gauss-point of a continuum element.

 .. tabs::